jxskiss/simplessl/README.md

 ## Change history

+### v0.5.0 @ 2022-06-12

+- fix: incorrect behavior when querying OCSP stapling before query certificate
+- new: support wildcard certificates, using Lego to resolve dns-p1 challenge
+- change: make `lib/config` be standalone module
+- change: upgrade dependency to latest
+- change: refactor code to use more sophisticated cli and logging libraries
+- change: refactor code for better maintainability

 ### v0.4.3 @ 2022-05-17

 - fix: OCSP stapling which failed because the wrong certificate was selected as issuer certificate, thanks @cedricdubois (#6)
 - new: optional "prefix" option for Redis storage

 ### v0.4.2 @ 2021-06-02